Sustaining your hike with body, mind and diet

 Best known for her writings (and videos) of the 1,000 km Bibbulmun Track and Cape to Cape Track in Western Australia, her passion for walking the slow track, both here and overseas, means this book is born from experience and learnt lessons.

 Rather than simply rely on her own opinion, she has drawn on stories, experiences and opinions of a handful of other hikers (hint… you might even find me in there!).
 She’s giving a nod to the fact that everyone is different and finds their own ways of doing things.
 One thing this book doesn’t have, is the single-minded opinions that you often find online, where opinion is often expressed as fact.
-She has gathered recipes from various sources (as well as her own), with the outcome being a well rounded, diverse hiking recipe book that draws on several voices.
+She has gathered recipes from various sources (as well as her own), with the outcome being a well-rounded, diverse hiking recipe book that draws on several voices.

-A wholistic approach
+A holistic approach

-Michelle has produced a great resource that encourages us to view our time spent in wild places with a wholistic approach.
+Michelle has produced a great resource that encourages us to view our time spent in wild places with a holistic approach.
 It’s not just about having the right gear, the right food and hitting the trail.
 Her chapters on Preparing Mentally and Preparing Physically, are packed with thoughtful considerations and practical tips (including exercises from a physiotherapist) that help the reader think about all aspects of multi-day hiking, including the sometimes challenging return to normal life.

 In terms of cooking equipment, the book includes discussion on the pros and cons of various types of stoves, again with commentary from different hikers, on what works for them and why.